 Sociology, B.S. - Criminology and Criminal Justice

 All bachelor’s degree programs include liberal education (LEP) and writing (W) course requirements.
-To review more detailed information regarding these requirements, please visit https://catalog.southernct.edu/undergraduate/degrees-and-requirements.html (General Education Requirements).
-Courses in the major and/or cognate may also be used to satisfy LEP requirements where noted below (*).
+To review more detailed information, please visit General Education (LEP) Degree Requirements.

 MAJOR REQUIREMENTS (36 Credits)